-The Milk Production survey samples are selected from each state's list of dairy producers.
-The sample is randomly drawn from the list of milk producers.
-When feasible, NASS utilizes state or federal administrative data, rather than conducting a monthly or quarterly Milk Production survey, to estimate milk production and milk cow inventory.
+The Milk Production survey samples are randomly selected from each state's list of dairy producers.
+When feasible, NASS utilizes administrative data from Federal Milk Marketing Orders, the dairy checkoff program, State Departments of Agriculture, and other sources, in addition to data collected on the quarterly Milk Production Survey, to estimate milk production, milk produced per cow, and milk cow inventory.

 NASS publishes a Milk Production report each month with total monthly milk production, milk produced per cow during the month, and average number of milk cows in the herd during the month for each of the 23 major milk producing States.
 U.S. level data are also estimated and published monthly.
 Each quarter, the Milk Production report includes quarterly production and inventory information by state for all states.
 The February report contains the previous year's annual totals.
 All reports are released around the middle of each month.